ashutosh229/corporate-companion/README.md

 ```

 ### 🔧 4.
 Handling the environment variables
-- Crate a .env file in the root of your directory
+- Create a .env file in the root of your directory
 - Load the following env variables in the .env file
 ```bash
 REPO_ID = "google/flan-t5-small"